garden-io/garden/docs/reference/project-config.md

     #
     # The format of the files is determined by the configured file's extension:
     #
-    # * `.env` - Standard "dotenv" format, as defined by [dotenv](https://github.com/motdotla/dotenv#rules).
     # * `.yaml`/`.yml` - YAML.
 The file must consist of a YAML document, which must be a map (dictionary).
 Keys may
     # contain any value type.
+YAML format is used by default.
+    # * `.env` - Standard "dotenv" format, as defined by [dotenv](https://github.com/motdotla/dotenv#rules).
     # * `.json` - JSON.
 Must contain a single JSON _object_ (not an array).
     #
-    # _NOTE: The default varfile format will change to YAML in Garden v0.13, since YAML allows for definition of
+    # _NOTE: The default varfile format was changed to YAML in Garden v0.13, since YAML allows for definition of
     # nested objects and arrays._
     #
     # If you don't set the field and the `garden.<env-name>.env` file does not exist,